Debojyoti91/Regression_ML_in_END_ICT_C2H4/README.md

 v) Final results: results.py

 This python script can generate all the results reported for this study. one should import the particular model is being used, and the dataset.
-This script has to kept in the same folders with all the models python scrips. krr_results.ipynb : this notebook is to show how to obtain the results for KRR model, as an example.
+This script has to be kept in the same folders with all the models python scrips.

+vi) krr_results.ipynb : this notebook is to show how to obtain the results for KRR model, as an example.